Fixing a Broken Login Flow Before It Hit Hundreds of Daily Users

 All different possibilities of tasks for the step-by-step module.
 Many of the necessary tasks could be done within this overlay, simplifying and focusing the user on completing necessary tasks for their procedure(s).

-• Avoids confusion caused by mismatched phone number data.
+• Removed confusion caused by mismatched phone number data

-• Reduces cognitive load with one structured task module.
+Reduced cognitive load with one structured task module

 (The new login flow for a first time user)